View the parking map.

 - Traffic tickets, decals, and automobile registration applications are official documents of the University.
 Falsification of or allowing falsification of official documents subject the person to University disciplinary action.

 - Further violations for a registered or an unregistered vehicle beyond the above may be referred to the Office of the Dean of Student Life.

 - WHERE LOCATED, TRAFFIC LIGHTS CONTROL VEHICULAR AND PEDESTRIAN RIGHT-OF-WAY.
 OTHERWISE, VEHICLES ARE REQUIRED TO YIELD TO PEDESTRIANS WHO ARE WITHIN A CROSSWALK OR SO CLOSE TO THE CROSSWALK THAT A HAZARD IS PRESENT.

 - Any University employee indebted to the University Police Office is subject to city court action if violations are not paid after sufficient notification.

 - The operation of a vehicle on campus is a privilege granted by Louisiana Tech.
 Serious and/or excessive traffic violations will result in the loss of this privilege.

 - Louisiana Tech assumes no responsibility for the care and/or protection of any vehicle or its contents.

 - Any vehicle parked or positioned as to cause a hazardous situation for pedestrian or vehicular or emergency vehicle movement may be towed by order of the police.
 Any cost related to such tow shall be the responsibility of the registered owner of said vehicle.

-Visitor & 30 Minute Zone: Will be denoted by yellow curb
+- Visitor and 30 Minute Zone: Will be denoted by yellow curb

 - Lots may be re-zoned by the University Police Department if necessary.
 Any lot that is re-zoned will be posted accordingly.